 Sunscreens come in two different types: chemical barrier and physical barrier.

 Chemical barrier sunscreen contains ingredients like the Hawaii-banned oxybenzone and octinoxate and also octisalate and avobenzone.
 They work by changing UV rays into heat, then releasing that heat from the skin.
 You must put this sunscreen on 20 – 30 minutes BEFORE heading into the sun for them to be effective.

 Physical or Mineral barrier sunscreen contain zinc oxide and titanium dioxide.
 These elements sit on your skin and reflect the sun away.

-There are PROS and CONS for both types on sunscreen but the chemical barrier sunscreens can not only make you brown spots worse (yikes!) they are also harmful to the aquatic life where you vacation.
+There are PROS and CONS for both types on sunscreen but the chemical barrier sunscreens can not only make your brown spots worse (yikes!), but they are also harmful to the aquatic life where you vacation.

 There are plenty of options for physical /mineral barrier sunscreen.
 It is more expensive but I think it’s worth it.
 Personally, I like Green Beaver, Aveeno Baby and Badger (especially their ‘Sport’ sunscreen).
 I also bought Live Clean this year but haven’t used it yet.

 You can find 3 mineral options (Aveeno, Live Clean and Thinkbaby) at Walmart at the lowest price I’ve found.
-You can buy them online as well and in most health food stores.
+You can also buy them online and in most health food stores.

 Remember: Reapply often (set a timer if you need to!), and be sure your skin is dry when you put on the sunscreen or it’s not going to stick. (related: Three Ways You’re Not Using Sunscreen Properly)